Carebara diversa: Contradictory reports about aggressivity

 Carebara species have been described as very aggressive when hunting or defending their nest, but there are contradictory reports about how they react to other ant species: Generally, Carebara species are said to avoid fights with other ant species (a keeper has reported he almost lost his colony to a Lasius niger invasion and watched Carebara evading smaller Pheidole pieli, but a keeper who intentionally kept C. diversa with a Crematogaster species in the same terrarium reported that Carebara workers had attacked and killed Crematogaster workers.
 Carebara supermajor castes can tear off human skin and can rip out flesh.

 Range

-C. diversa is widely distributed from India through Southeast Asia to Taiwan and the Philippines.
+Carebara diversa is widely distributed from India through Southeast Asia to Taiwan and the Philippines.
 Field records of it occurring in Japan are limited although it has been found on two very southern points: Okinawa Island and on Chicchi-jima Island.
 Specimens taken at the Camp Zama U.S. Air Force base in Kanagawa Prefecture are believed to have originated from commercial introduction from Southeast Asia.